swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

         _ closure: (sending ProgressManager.Values) throws(E) -> sending T
     ) throws(E) -> T

-    /// Returns an array of values for specified property in subtree.
+    /// Returns an array of values for specified additional property in subtree.
+    /// The specified property refers to a declared type representing additional progress-related properties
+    /// that conform to the `ProgressManager.Property` protocol.
     ///
     /// - Parameter property: Type of property.
     /// - Returns: Array of values for property. public func values<P: ProgressManager.Property>(of property: P.Type) -> [P.Value]

-    /// Returns the aggregated result of values where type of property is `AdditiveArithmetic`.
+    /// Returns the aggregated result of values for specified `AdditiveArithmetic` property in subtree.
+    /// The specified property refers to a declared type representing additional progress-related properties
+    /// that conform to the `ProgressManager.Property` protocol.
+    /// The specified property also has to be an `AdditiveArithmetic`.
+For non-`AdditiveArithmetic` types, you should
+    /// write your own method to aggregate values.
     ///
-    /// - Parameters:
-    ///   - property: Type of property.
+    /// - Parameters property: Type of property.
-    public func total<P: ProgressManager.Property>(of property: P.Type) -> P.Value where P.Value : AdditiveArithmetic
+    /// - Returns: Aggregated result of values for property. public func total<P: ProgressManager.Property>(of property: P.Type) -> P.Value where P.Value : AdditiveArithmetic
 }
 ```